CornellLabofOrnithology/angular-styleguide/README.md

     ```

     *Why?* : Binding once removes the `$$watchers` count after the `undefined` variable becomes resolved, thus reducing performance in each dirty-check.
 For earlier versions of angular, either try to avoid cases of one-time binding, or use bind-once - https://github.com/Pasvaz/bindonce

+    *Why?* : Because sometimes you also only ever need one-way data binding as well.
+This is more like the React approach, where the dom only responds to data changes.
+We can use one-time binding to achieve this using tactics like "ng-if" which will rebuild our one-time binded templates.
+See - http://www.peterbe.com/plog/one-way-data-bindings-in-angularjs-1.3

   - **Consider $scope.$digest**: Use `$scope.$digest` over `$scope.$apply` where it makes sense.
 Only child scopes will update